 NYRR’s premier event, and the largest marathon in the world, is the TCS New York City Marathon.
 Held annually on the first Sunday in November, the 26.2-mile race runs through the five boroughs of New York City—Staten Island, Brooklyn, Queens, the Bronx, and Manhattan—and features 50,000 runners, from the world’s top professional athletes to a vast range of competitive, recreational, and charity runners.
 The race is part of the Abbott World Marathon Majors, a series featuring the world’s top marathons—Tokyo, Boston, London, Berlin, Chicago, and New York.

 Headquartered in New York City, NYRR implements a unique nonprofit model that teams contributed and earned income to make all its efforts possible.
+See how NYRR employees describe the company's culture, and search through career opportunities for ways you can contribute to the mission of helping and inspiring people through running.

 New York Road Runners is an Equal Opportunity Employer.